 If you purchase shares through an intermediary, consult your intermediary to determine how the holding period will be applied.

 The T. Rowe Price funds will not assess a redemption fee with respect to certain transactions.
-As of the date of this prospectus, the following shares of T. Rowe Price funds will not be subject to redemption fees:
+The following shares of T. Rowe Price funds will not be subject to redemption fees:

 - Shares redeemed via an automated, systematic withdrawal plan;